- 1. Homemade Method to Naturally Kill Ants in Your House

 Wondering how to naturally get rid of ants in your house?
-A homemade natural insecticidal spray for hand-to-hand combat, a homemade ant trap to catch them all, and various “lines ants won’t cross” to keep them out or contained are all found here!
+A homemade insecticidal natural ant spray for hand-to-hand combat, a homemade ant trap to catch them all, and various “lines ants won’t cross” to keep them out or contained are all found here!
 No toxic or expensive ingredients!
 It’s possible to even make your own organic ant killer.

 I killed 50 ants today in 10 minutes.